Martin000N/CRF-v1.0/README.md

 # terminal-rendering-framework
 Working on a software rendering framework for graphics in the terminal.
-(EXTREMELY EARLY STAGE)
+(EXTREMELY EARLY STAGE) Uses rasterization.

-This is a single-header library.
+This is a **single-header library**.
 If you want to try the example program, you can compile it with

     "g++ -IPathToInclude example.cpp"